 18:30 is the correct pronunciation for eighteen thirty minutes or thirty minutes after eighteen.
 It also refers to thirty minutes before nineteen and a half past eighteen.

-06:30 pm is six thirty minutes after six past six p.m., thirty minutes before seven p.m., thirty minutes before seven a.m., forty minutes prior to seven p.m., and half past six a.m.
+06:30 pm is six thirty minutes after six past six p.m., thirty minutes before seven p.m., thirty minutes before seven a.m., forty minutes before seven p.m., and half past six a.m.

 1830 is one-eighth-three hours, eighteen thirty hours